crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

     Consider crosscompute:// url scheme
     Make it possible to click on different svg elements and show information

+    Consider splitting views into crosscompute-views to allow alternate versions of all the view plugins

 # Milestones

 # Lessons